Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Japan: advanced policies for earthquakes and tsunamis.

-• Chile: integration of risk reduction into urban planning after the 2010 earthquakes.
+• Chile: integration of risk reduction into urban planning after the 2010 earthquake.

 • Philippines: early warning systems for typhoons.